The cds Façade Object

 cds. builtin .types

-cds. builtin .classes
+cds. linked .classes

 Core Classes